-7.3.18 Small Signal Model For Loop Response
+7.3.19 Small Signal Model for Loop Response

-Figure 38 shows an equivalent model for the TPS54260-Q1 control loop which can be modeled in a circuit simulation program to check frequency response and dynamic load response.
-The error amplifier is a transconductance amplifier with a gm{EA} of 310 μ A/V. The error amplifier can be modeled using an ideal voltage controlled current source.
-The resistor R_o and capacitor C_o model the open loop gain and frequency response of the amplifier.
-The 1mV ac voltage source between the nodes a and b effectively breaks the control loop for the frequency response measurements.
-Plotting c/a shows the small signal response of the frequency compensation.
+Figure 46 shows an equivalent model for the TPS54260 control loop which can be modeled in a circuit simulation program to check frequency response and dynamic load response.
+The error amplifier is a transconductance amplifier with a $gm{EA}$ of 310 $\mu$ S. The error amplifier can be modeled using an ideal voltage controlled current source.
+The resistor $R_o$ and capacitor $C_o$ model the open loop gain and frequency response of the amplifier.
+The 1-mV AC voltage source between the nodes a and b effectively breaks the control loop for the frequency response measurements.
+Plotting C/A shows the small signal response of the frequency compensation.
 Plotting a/b shows the small signal response of the overall loop.
-The dynamic loop response can be checked by replacing R_L with a current source with the appropriate load step amplitude and step rate in a time domain analysis.
+The dynamic loop response can be checked by replacing $R_L$ with a current source with the appropriate load step amplitude and step rate in a time domain analysis.
 This equivalent model is only valid for continuous conduction mode designs.

-Figure 38.
-Small-Signal Model For Loop Response
+Figure 46.
+Small Signal Model for Loop Response

-7.3.19 Simple Small-Signal Model For Peak Current Mode Control
+7.3.20 Simple Small Signal Model for Peak Current Mode Control

-Figure 39 describes a simple small-signal model that can be used to understand how to design the frequency compensation.
-The TPS54260-Q1 power stage is approximated to a voltage-controlled current source (duty cycle modulator) supplying current to the output capacitor and load resistor.
-The control to output transfer function is shown in Equation 10 and consists of a dc gain, one dominant pole, and one ESR zero.
-The quotient of the change in switch current and the change in COMP pin voltage (node c in Figure 38) is the power stage transconductance.
-The gm{PS} for the TPS54260-Q1 is 10.5 A/V. The low-frequency gain of the power stage frequency response is the product of the transconductance and the load resistance as shown in Equation 11.
+Figure 47 describes a simple small signal model that can be used to understand how to design the frequency compensation.
+The TPS54260 power stage can be approximated to a voltage-controlled current source (duty cycle modulator) supplying current to the output capacitor and load resistor.
+The control to output transfer function is shown in Equation 14 and consists of a DC gain, one dominant pole, and one ESR zero.
+The quotient of the change in switch current and the change in COMP pin voltage (node C in Figure 46) is the power stage transconductance.
+The $gm{PS}$ for the TPS54260 is 10.5 S. The low-frequency gain of the power stage frequency response is the product of the transconductance and the load resistance as shown in Equation 15.

 As the load current increases and decreases, the low-frequency gain decreases and increases, respectively.
-This variation with the load may seem problematic at first glance, but fortunately the dominant pole moves with the load current (see Equation 12).
-The combined effect is highlighted by the dashed line in the right half of Figure 39.
+This variation with the load may seem problematic at first glance, but fortunately the dominant pole moves with the load current (see Equation 16).
+The combined effect is highlighted by the dashed line in the right half of Figure 47.
 As the load current decreases, the gain increases and the pole frequency lowers, keeping the 0-dB crossover frequency the same for the varying load conditions which makes it easier to design the frequency compensation.
 The type of output capacitor chosen determines whether the ESR zero has a profound effect on the frequency compensation design.
-Using high ESR aluminum electrolytic capacitors may reduce the number frequency compensation components needed to stabilize the overall loop because the phase margin increases from the ESR zero at the lower frequencies (see Equation 13).
+Using high-ESR aluminum electrolytic capacitors may reduce the number frequency compensation components needed to stabilize the overall loop because the phase margin increases from the ESR zero at the lower frequencies (see Equation 17).